 - Combined engagement rate (like + comment + share + save): minimum 8% to 10% of total wave-two viewers

-Anatomy of a real video across the waves
+Anatomy of a real video across all four TikTok waves

 These are the real numbers from an 18-second technical video tracked precisely through each phase until it reached half a million views: